Martian-Engineering/renewhome/presentation/slides-md/3-best-practices.md

 * Don't offload thinking
 * Git is your friend
 * Put in work to reduce friction
-* Get AI to do your grunt work

 ## Don't offload thinking